NVIDIA GPU Deep Dive : Tensor and Ray Tracing Cores

 During this period, AI technologies began to permeate various industries and applications:

-• AI in Healthcare: The healthcare and pharmaceutical sectors emerged as early adopters of AI, leveraging it for tasks such as appointment scheduling, patient care, and personalized treatment3.
+• AI in Healthcare: The healthcare and pharmaceutical sectors emerged as early adopters of AI, leveraging it for tasks such as appointment scheduling, patient care, and personalized treatment.

-• Self-Driving Vehicles: AI agents moved beyond software into the physical world, making real-time, high-stakes decisions in autonomous vehicles4.
+• Self-Driving Vehicles: AI agents moved beyond software into the physical world, making real-time, high-stakes decisions in autonomous vehicles.

 • Code Generation: AI systems like GitHub Copilot began assisting developers in writing code, hinting at the potential for AI to transform software development.